DesignA-Electronics/package-builder/README.txt

 VERSION - package version
 SOURCE - downloadable location of the source FORCE_DIRNAME - if the unpacked directory name is not the same as the filename (without suffix), then set this to the correct directory name
-BUILD_LIBRARY - if set to 1, then a -dev version of the package will be built containing all the .a, .h & man pages The folloowing functions can be defined within a script to give finer control over the build process: post_unpack - This will be run after the archive is unpacked from within the source directory post_install - This will be run after the installation process to the temporary directory has completed.
+The following functions can be defined within a script to give finer control over the build process: post_unpack - This will be run after the archive is unpacked from within the source directory post_install - This will be run after the installation process to the temporary directory has completed.
 It will be passed the full directory path as its argument